 San Berillo Vecchio, 2015

-The first thing anyone notices about Lulú, rightly so, are her eyes — their gaze intense and magnetic, yet fragile, avoidant, alarmed.
-While there’s a deep history authentically ciphered in them, at times one spots an undeniable rehearsed quality to the agitated stares she offers to the foot travelers passing by.
+Lulú’s Gaze San Berillo Vecchio, 2015 — The first thing anyone notices about Lulú, rightly so, are her eyes — their gaze intense and magnetic, yet fragile, avoidant, alarmed.
+While her life’s twists and turns are authentically ciphered in them,

 San Berillo Vecchio, 2015